janraasch/hugo-product-launch/README.md

 Then, adjust the `config.toml` as [detailed below](#usage).

-For more information read the official [setup guide](https://gohugo.io/getting-started/installing) of Hugo.
+For more information, read the official [setup guide](https://gohugo.io/getting-started/installing) of Hugo.

 #### Example Content